Moses Hardy

 After the war, he took on a variety of jobs including school bus driver, farmer, deacon and cosmetics salesman, the latter of which he performed well past his 100th birthday.
 He received the Victory Medal, a special medal from the Mississippi National Guard and the French Légion d'honneur.
 In 1999, the Mississippi Legislature adopted a resolution recognizing him as an outstanding citizen of Mississippi.
-At the time of his death, at the age of 112, he was recognized as the oldest combat veteran ever, the oldest male ever recorded in Mississippi and the second-oldest man and World War I veteran in the world.
+At the time of his death, aged 112, he was recognized as the oldest combat veteran ever, the oldest male ever recorded in Mississippi and the second-oldest man and World War I veteran in the world.

 Early life

 Hardy was born in Aberdeen, Mississippi in 1894.
 Although he claimed to have been born in 1893, census records show he was born in 1894.
 Hardy's parents, Morris Hardy—born in the 1840s—and Nancy Hardy, were former slaves who after the Civil War had purchased 265 acre of land in Mississippi from a Chickasaw Native American for a dollar.
 The Hardy family was a deeply religious one, and Moses would later recount that Exodus 20:12, which instructed one to honor their parents, was his favorite Bible passage and one which he lived by.
 Hardy was married once, to a woman by the name of Fannie Marshall, with whom he would end up having eight children.